NatalyJaya/NatalyJaya/README.md

 <div align="center">
   <p align="justify">
-    I am a Computer Engineering student with a deep passion for new technologies.
+    I am a Computer Science student with a deep passion for new technologies.
 My curiosity drives me to constantly explore the latest advancements in the field.
 I am particularly enthusiastic about the potential of emerging technologies to transform industries and improve lives.
 With a strong desire to learn, I am committed to expanding my knowledge and skills continuously.
 I thrive on challenges and am dedicated to surpassing my limits every day, striving for personal and professional growth.
 My goal is to not only stay updated with the fast-paced tech world but to also contribute meaningfully to it.
   </p>
 </div>